abelsiqueira/julia-tutorial-at-nlesc/index.md

 In some areas, however, it has seen a very large adoption.
 Two main groups being former MatLab users, and optimization developers.

-(TODO: refactor and expand these paragraphs).
+TODO: refactor and expand these paragraphs.

 In this tutorial, we'll take a glimpse of what Julia can and can't do (well), comparing it agaisnt Python.
 At the end of this tutorial, you should